-PayPal Payments Pro integration allows you to securely charge credit cards and collect payments on Order Forms.
+PayPal Pro integration allows you to securely charge credit cards and collect payments on Order Forms.
 PayPal handles all the credit card information, providing PCI compliance.

 Create a New Payment Integration

 On your form's "Payments" page, click the integration for "PayPal Pro".
 Then, set "API" to "Payflow" and enter your PayPal Manager credentials.
 Adjust the "Currency" and "Cards supported" settings to match your PayPal account.
 When you're finished, click the "Save" button.

 Website Payments Pro

 First, get your PayPal API credentials (API username, API password, and API signature) by following their instructions.
 Note your API credentials for the next step.

-On your form's "Payments" page, click the integration for "PayPal Payments Pro".
+On your form's "Payments" page, click the integration for "PayPal Pro".
 Then, set "API" to "Website Payments Pro" and enter your API credentials.
 Adjust the "Currency" and "Cards supported" settings to match your PayPal account.
 When you're finished, click the "Save" button.

 Recurring Billing (Subscriptions)